sgabre/CrazyUncleLab/HowTo/CI-CD.md

 ## Software Unit

 A software unit refers to the smallest testable part of a software system.
-It is often the fundamental building block of a larger system or module, and it typically consists of a single function, method, or class that performs a specific task.
-In the context of embedded systems or software engineering, a software unit is generally designed to encapsulate a single responsibility, making it independently testable and maintainable.
+It is often the fundamental building block of a larger system or module, and it typically consists of a single function or method that performs a specific task.
+In the context of embedded systems, a software unit is generally designed to encapsulate a single responsibility, making it independently testable and maintainable.

 ## Delivery Package